 Closing date: none

-Apply by: to Andrew Sheridan, Catering Manager by email or post
+Apply by: CV and cover letter to Andrew Sheridan, Catering Manager by email or post

 Only successful candidates will be contacted.